flowdev/present-go-boxes-lego/PITCHME.md

 - They have a simple interface |
 - They hide details |
 - They can be used everywhere |
-- They can be put into other functions |
+- They can be called from other functions |

 ---
 ## Boxes are awful